Things to do in Johannesburg - Lindfield House

 Katharine greeted us at the gate in a Victorian parlour maid’s outfit and we began the tour with the rest of the group.
 Groups are deliberately kept small as there isn’t much space for large groups in the house.

 Walking into the house was like entering a bygone era.
-The rooms were laid out as they would have been in Victorian times.
+Most of the rooms were laid out as they would have been in Victorian times, although some are designed in Edwardian-style.
 Each room was filled with a treasure trove of Victoriana.
 Each item had its own story and Katharine shared many of these stories and anecdotes with us.
 They were so far removed from the lives we now live that we were utterly fascinated.
 The soft-spoken Katharine herself, was like a walking encyclopaedia and answered our many questions precisely and in detail.
 I was accompanied by my teenage daughter – who doesn’t normally enjoy museums – but even she was captivated here.

 1. Houses were kept cluttered and dark.
 Clutter represented class.
 The home was often “over-dressed” with plush fabrics and heavy curtains to provide a cocoon from the world outside.
 Curtains were kept drawn as sunlight would damage the delicate, expensive interiors.

-3. Visitors were not expected to say for a longer period than it took to drink a shallow cup of tea.
+3. Visitors were not expected to stay for a longer period than it took to drink a shallow cup of tea.

 The Drawing Room

-1. Children were only allowed in the drawing room for an hour or two each day, accompanied by their nannies.
-They were expected to shake hands with their fathers and call them Sir.
+6. Children didn't spend much time with their parents, and were only allowed in the drawing room for an hour or two each day, accompanied by their nannies.
+They were expected to shake hands with their fathers and call them "Sir".
 If they misbehaved, they were taken back to the children’s quarters.

 Lindfield House children's quarters